 The Cornwall Experience

-New in 2018!
-We’re delighted to offer The Cornwall Experience, a special 10-night Experience trip that includes eight nights on the mainland of Cornwall and two nights on the delightful Isles of Scilly, 28 miles off the coast.
+The Cornwall Experience is a special 10-night Experience trip that includes eight nights on the mainland of Cornwall and two nights on the Isles of Scilly, 28 miles off the coast.
+We hosted groups in Cornwall in 2018, 2019 and 2022.

 Cornwall is a unique part of Great Britain… still British but with a different climate and culture, very much impacted by its position on the narrow southwestern coast.
 The warm gulf stream currents bless the area with a semi-tropical climate.
 (Yes, there are palm trees!)
 Cornwall’s remoteness from the rest of Britain has always impacted its sense of individuality, and Cornwall even had its own language in earlier times.